xjia77/E-commerce-WebApp/README.md

 ## Project Summary

 This item displays the products.
 Users can add and remove products from the shopping cart, as well as specify the quantity of each item.
 They can then enter their address and select Stripe to process the payment.

+## Running this project

+To get the project up and running, you should first install Python on your computer.
+It is recommended to create a virtual environment to store your project dependencies separately.
+Here it is recommended to install virtualenv.